Blaine Robison, M.A.

-Sources: Unless otherwise indicated Scripture quotations are taken from the NASB Updated Edition (1995).
+Scripture: Unless otherwise indicated Scripture quotations are taken from the NASB Updated Edition (1995).
 Click here for Abbreviations of Bible Versions.
 Quotations marked with the initials "BR" indicate the translation of the author.
-Unless otherwise indicated references to the Talmud are from the Soncino Babylonian Talmud (1948); available online at Halakhah.com.
-Click here for Talmud Abbreviations.

 Terminology: In order to emphasize the Jewish nature of the apostolic writings and message I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament) and incorporate other appropriate Hebrew and Jewish terms.
 (See the glossary.)

 "Yet even now," says ADONAI, "turn to me with all your heart, with fasting."
 (Joel 2:12 CJB)